 Borrowings are recognised at cost and have fixed maturity dates.
 The interest rate is determined by the Treasurer.
-The interest rate varied between 0.18% and 0.91% in 2021-22 (2020-21: 0.20% and 1.08%).
-In addition, the government guarantee fee rate on new and refinanced borrowings was 0.85% (2020-21: 0.99%).
+The interest rate varied between 0.20% and 4.83% in 2022-23 (2021-22: 0.18% and 0.91%).
+In addition, the government guarantee fee rate on new and refinanced borrowings was 0.76% (2021-22: 0.85%).
+Guarantee fees are paid to the Government of South Australia to remove any competitive advantage Renewal SA might have due to it's ability to borrow under the Government of South Australia credit rating.

-Categorisation of Financial Instruments and Maturity Analysis of Borrowings Refer to table in Note 33.
+Categorisation of Financial Instruments and Maturity Analysis of Borrowings